mandarwagh9/Github-as-CloudStorage/README.md

-Here’s the updated README tailored to the "GitHub-as-Cloudstorage" concept:

----

 # GitHub-as-CloudStorage

 This project leverages GitHub as a cloud storage solution, allowing users to upload files directly to a GitHub repository via a sleek web interface.
 By using GitHub’s API, this project makes it easy to manage files within a repository without ever touching a command line.